Registering custom nameservers

 - Click the Register New Nameserver button.

-Once you have created the nameservers, you can add them to any domain names you own.
+Once you have created the nameservers, you can add them to any domain name you own.